composewell/haskell-dev/getting-started.rst

 of a package, so we can either compile program ``A`` or program ``B`` but not both together.

-To avoid such issues, we recommend that you ALWAYS use a ``cabal`` sandbox to build a program (see the following sections), even if it is a single file program. ``cabal`` would install the necessary dependency versions specific to the program and invoke ``ghc`` with those dependencies versions.
+To avoid such issues, we recommend that you ALWAYS use a separate ``cabal`` package directory to build a program, it provides an isolated build environment (see the following sections), even if it is a single file program. ``cabal`` would install the necessary dependency versions specific to the program and invoke ``ghc`` with those dependencies versions, not interfering with any other program.

-When installing packages globally, there are many other ghc package management related details that you may need to know to debug issues around ``ghc`` not being able to use a package or cabal not being able to install a package due to version conflicts.
-Therefore, we recommend that you NEVER use ``ghc`` to compile directly outside a sandbox.
-This also means that you never need to use ``cabal install`` to install library packages outside of a sandbox.
-You can of course use ``cabal install`` to install executables e.g. ``haddock``.
+When installing library packages globally, there are many other ghc package management related details that you may need to know to debug issues around ``ghc`` not being able to use a package or cabal not being able to install a package due to version conflicts.
+Therefore, we recommend that you NEVER use ``ghc`` to compile directly outside a cabal build directory.
+This also means that you never need to use ``cabal install`` to install library packages outside of a cabal directory.
+You can of course use ``cabal install`` to install executables globally e.g.
+``cabal install hlint --install-dir ~/.local/bin`` would install the ``hlint`` executable in ``~/.local/bin``.

 Haskell Packages
 ----------------